 Create an alternate key

 It's common to need a way to uniquely identify a record in a table.
 By default, Microsoft Dataverse tables have a GUID as their only unique column.
 This GUID is called the Primary Key and it consists of a long string of numbers and letters that aren't useful to a regular user regarding meaning or significance.
-So, you might want to define an alternate key to enhance lookups for your users.

 Select the table that you want to add a new key to.